 ECSS handbooks provide guidelines and good practices, and collection of data.

-They are named as ECSS-<X>-HB-<Number> <Version>, where <X>, <Number> and <Version> have the same meaning than for standards.
+They are named as ECSS-<X>-HB-<Number> <Version>, where <X>, <Number> and <Version> have the same meaning as for standards.

 Handbooks do not contain requirements, but provide additional information on selected topics addressed by the ECSS standards.
 Handbooks can be used as reference document or transformed into normative documents by the customer.